tomasf18/Secure-Repository/delivery2/README.md

 ## Implemented Features

 All previous commands where completely implemented, with the following requirements:
 * When an organization is created, its creator becomes a Manager of the organization
     * Each Organization must always have a role Manager
     * Each Organization must have, at all times, at least one subject with the role Manager
         * When a subject is suspended/removed, it's ensured that the operation is only sucessful if exists other managers in the organization
+* Subjects have:
+    * An Elliptic Curve Key Pair, used to be authenticated in a session
+    * An unique username
+    * An unique email
+    * Full name
 * Subjects can be added to organizations by other subjects
     * Subject can be also suspendend/reactivated by users in the organization who have permission SUBJECT_DOWN/SUBJECT_UP
     * Subject Manager can never be suspended